 Housing Discrimination in Indiana

-Protected Groups.
-The Fair Housing Act outlaws discrimination in housing based on race, color, national origin, religion, sex, familial status, or disability.
-This law does not apply to owner-occupied homes or homes operated by religious organizations.
-Indiana does not offer any extra protection to groups not outlined in the Fair Housing Act.
+Protected Groups: The Federal Fair Housing Act outlaws discrimination in housing based on race, color, national origin, religion, sex, familial status, or disability.
+This law does not apply to some owner-occupied homes or homes operated by religious organizations.
+Indiana does not offer any extra protection to groups not outlined in the Federal Fair Housing Act.

-Discriminatory Acts & Penalties.
-Discrimination housing laws are handled by the Indian Civil Rights Commission.
-The following actions may be interpreted as discriminatory when directed at a member of a protected group.
+Discriminatory Acts and Penalties: Housing discrimination laws are handled by the Indiana Civil Rights Commission.
+The following actions may be interpreted as discriminatory when directed at a member of a protected group:

 - Refusing to rent or sell property